A little inspiration goes a long way...

 The Department of Education added a Short Message Service (SMS)/text messaging as an option for FSA ID users when performing the following actions:

 This new feature, which users can add to their account when creating or updating their FSA ID, will maintain the security of the FSA ID while providing an additional self-service channel.
 Users who have forgotten their username or password, or who have an FSA ID account that is locked, may request that a secure code be texted to their mobile phone.
 The user enters the secure code on the FSA ID website and may then continue with the process to reset their password, retrieve their username, or unlock their account.

-It is time to process the 2017-18 financial aid application.
 The Department of Education recommends students complete the Free Application for Federal Student Aid as early in the year as possible after Oct.
 1 each year.
 Early processing may qualify students for state funding in addition to the award of any federal funds.
-Income estimates from 2015 will be used to process the FAFSA to meet state deadline requirements.
+Income estimates from 2016 will be used to process the FAFSA to meet state deadline requirements.

 PALS supports and encourages all students’ endeavors toward academic and career success.
 We have Personal Advocates at all campuses, Belleville, Granite City, Red Bud, and the East St. Louis Community College Center (ESLCCC).
 We support all students through successful transition into college.
 We also encourage on-going support to current students for completion of personal and academic goals.
 We do this by:

 - Identifying needs to remove any barriers that might prevent successful enrollment through awareness of services and encouraging utilization of these services.